openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Boss Edge**

 A boss is a force to be reckoned with, and as such, it is more powerful in a number of ways.
-A boss cannot be

-\page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

-subject to a finishing blow unless its hit point total has been reduced to zero.
+A boss cannot be subject to a finishing blow unless its hit point total has been reduced to zero.
 Furthermore, a boss NPC gets advantage on all attack rolls equal to its boss edge score.
+In addition to its normal allotment of actions, a boss also

 > ##### Optional Rule: Boss Finale
 > Some GMs may find the potential of a boss being killed with one very high attack roll (perhaps even before it attacks) to be counter to their storytelling goals and undermining of the boss's intended gravitas.
 To prevent bosses from dying unceremonious deaths, a GM may institute the following optional Boss Finale rule.